Kevin Owens: Brand switches (2019–2022)

-Various feuds (2019–2022)

-On the July 2 episode of SmackDown Live, Owens questioned Shane McMahon's decisions and underhanded tactics before they were interrupted by Dolph Ziggler, leading to McMahon booking them in a tag team match which they lost after a miscommunication.
+On the July 2 episode of SmackDown, Owens questioned Shane McMahon's decisions and underhanded tactics before they were interrupted by Dolph Ziggler, leading to McMahon booking them in a tag team match which they lost after a miscommunication.
 The following week, Owens stated his distaste in McMahon's constant dominance on television, before fleeing as McMahon called for security.
 Later that night, Owens interfered in Ziggler's match against Roman Reigns and hit McMahon with a stunner, turning face once again.
 At Extreme Rules on July 14, Owens defeated Ziggler in 17 seconds.
-At Smackville on July 27, Owens defeated Elias, one of McMahon's allies.
 At SummerSlam on August 11, Owens defeated McMahon in a match where had Owens lost, he would be fired.
-Owens was then announced as a participant in the King of the Ring tournament, losing to Elias in the first round, where McMahon served as the special guest referee.
-On the September 10 episode of SmackDown Live, McMahon fired Owens, after McMahon tapped out to Chad Gable in their King of the Ring semi-final match, where Owens was serving as the special guest referee.
+Owens lost to Elias in the first round of the King of the Ring tournament with McMahon as the special guest referee.
+On the September 10 episode of SmackDown, McMahon fired Owens, after McMahon tapped out to Chad Gable in their King of the Ring semi-final match, where Owens was serving as the special guest referee.
 The following week, Owens attended the show as an audience member, but had also filed a kayfabe wrongful termination lawsuit against McMahon.
-On October 4 during the 20th Anniversary of SmackDown, Owens defeated McMahon in a ladder match with both men's careers on the line.
+On October 4, during the 20th Anniversary of SmackDown, Owens defeated McMahon in a ladder match with both men's careers on the line.
 As per the pre-match stipulation, McMahon was fired from WWE.